A Local-global principle for isogenies of composite degree

-\begin{proof} The up to multiplication by an invertible scaler, vector $v$ can be normalized to be of the form $ $ as $\kk \mod \ell$ contains the matrix $ $.
-The condition that such a vector is an eigenvector for any matrix in $\kk$ reduces to
+\begin{proof} The vector $v$ can be normalized, multiplication by an invertible scalar, to be of the form $ $ since $\kk \mod \ell$ contains the matrix $ $.
+The condition that such a vector is an eigenvector for any matrix $\sm{r}{s}{\ell^{2m}s}{t}$ in $\kk$ reduces to